CoolJuice48/cortex-framework/README.md

 - **Circular Dependency**: Two questions are duplicates if they point to the same underlying knowledge
 - **Directional Divergence**: Domains split when questions point in divergent directions in embedding space
-- **Hierarchical Self-Organization**: Parent-child relationships emerge from semantic similarity
+- **Hierarchical Self-Organization**: Parent-child relationships emerge from structural (question-answer pairs) & semantic similarity

 ## License